-If offers a complete range of P&C insurance products to private and corporate customers in the Baltic region.
-Most of the work is done via phone and internet channels but there are also direct sales points and a strong network of brokers and partners.
-Sales and customer service staff are available in central offices throughout the region and today If has the fourth-largest insurance portfolio among all P&C insurance providers in the Baltic countries.
+If offers a complete range of P&C insurance products to private individuals and corporate customers in the Baltic countries.
+Most of the work is carried out remotely through digital channels and phone, but customers are also served via direct sales points and strong network of brokers and partners.
+If is currently the fourth largest P&C insurer in the Baltic region combined.